-Walnut Hill Partnership with NEC
+Walnut Hill Partnership with New England Conservatory

 The excellent comprehensive training that Music students receive at Walnut Hill is enhanced by the School’s unique affiliation with New England Conservatory (NEC).
 This internationally acclaimed educational opportunity—linking a major conservatory and an independent secondary school—is the only one of its kind in the United States.
 The program brings students directly into the life of Boston’s professional music community, and allows them to study in a conservatory environment and also receive exceptional artistic and academic training at Walnut Hill from supportive, dedicated faculty.